kappapee/piphos/README.md

 It provides an easy way to detect your current public IP address and store it in a cloud service for remote access.

-## Overview

-Piphos helps you track public IP addresses for multiple hosts by storing hostname-to-IP mappings.
-This is useful for finding machines with dynamic IPs without paying for dynamic DNS services.

-Piphos consists of two main components:

-- **Beacons**: Services that detect your public IP address (like icanhazip.com, AWS checkip)
-- **Tenders**: Services that store your IP addresses (like GitHub Gists)

-This allows you to easily track and access your homelab from anywhere, even when your ISP changes your IP address.

-Currently, only private GitHub Gists are supported for storing mappings, so a GitHub account is necessary.

-The utility can be extended to support a variety of beacons (services for discovering public IP address) and tenders (services for storing data).

 ## Infomercial

 Tired of playing IP address hide-and-seek with your homelab?